Cpt-JackL/Honey-Port/ReadMe.txt

 For Windows with Windows Firewall, you should use:
 General.BanCmd=PowerShell New-NetFirewallRule -DisplayName "Honey_Port_%ip" -Direction Inbound -Action Block -RemoteAddress %ip
-%ip will be replaced with detected IP on a detection
+%ip will be replaced with detected IP on a detection --
+General.BanLength - How long should the program keep the IP banned? (seconds) Valid Range: (Integer) 0 - max of Java int
+Use 0 to disable unban feature.
+--
 General.UnbanCmd - Command to execute when a ban time is expired Valid Range: (String) Any
 Use OFF or leave it empty to disable this feature